In this article

 Step A. Export your full transaction history from the exchange.
 Both Relai and Pocket Bitcoin offer CSV exports.
 Download the file covering the full calendar year.

 Step B. Open ICTax at ictax.admin.ch.
-ICTax accepts Bitcoin addresses directly and calculates the December 31 CHF balance using the official ESTV rate.
+ICTax takes Bitcoin addresses directly and calculates the December 31 CHF balance using the official ESTV rate.
 Cross-reference the ICTax result against the balance shown in your hardware wallet software.

 Step C. If the totals match, enter the ESTV CHF value as your Bitcoin Vermögenswert on your cantonal tax return.